wikidistance/wikidist/README.md

 Make sure that ports 5080, 6080, 8000, 8080, 8085 and 9080 are not currently in use on your machine.

+The front-end will be accessible on your local port 8085.
+The database console will be accessible on local port 8000.

 ## The easy way

 The project is provided with a `docker-compose` file for an easy and fast installation.
 You can run the entire project minus the crawler by simply running: